Skip to Main Content

 Your credit card due date will occur after your billing cycle ends, and the time between your statement closing date and your due date is your grace period.
 Thanks to the Credit CARD Act of 2009, credit card issuers must give cardholders this 21-day period to pay their credit card bill once their monthly statement closes.

 However, you should also note that you don’t always get a grace period.
-Not only do some credit cards not offer one, but you’ll give up your grace period on funds you take out when you use your credit card for a cash advance.
+Not only do some credit cards not offer one, but you likely won’t get one for cash advances.

 When you should pay your credit card bill

 Scheduling your credit card bill largely depends on the timeline of your other bills.
-If most of your bills are due at the beginning of the month, it might make sense to move your credit card due dates to the end so you’ll have more spending money.
+If most of your bills are due at the beginning of the month, it might make sense to move your credit card due dates to the end so you’ll have more spending money to avoid late fees.
 On the other hand, if most of your bills are due in the middle of the month, a credit card due date near the beginning of the month may work better.

 Ideally, you’ll want to aim for the time of the month when you have the most disposable income.
 That way, you’ll be in a better position to pay your bills and avoid both late fees and the potential for a penalty APR.